The NAG error argument (see Section 7 in the Introduction to the NAG Library CL Interface).

 Your licence key may have expired or may not have been installed correctly.

 See Section 8 in the Introduction to the NAG Library CL Interface for further information.

-Constraint: . x is too large and positive.
-The function returns zero.
+On entry, .
+Constraint: . is too large for an accurate result to be returned and the function returns zero.

 8Parallelism and Performance

 This example reads values of the argument from a file, evaluates the function at each value of and prints the results.